cidneyhamilton/cidneyhamilton.com/about.md

 ## Privacy Policy

-I don't track or store data about visitors.
 There are no analytics or cookies on this website.
+I don't track people or store information about visitors.
+It's that simple. :)

-## License
+## Last Updated

-All content on this site is available under a <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">Creative Commons Attribution Sharealike 4.0 License</a>.

-Last updated **August 13, 2020**.
+Last updated **November 12, 2020**.